Photo by Don Riepe, American Littoral Society. Used by permission.

 Gateway is currently undergoing the revision of its General Management Plan (GMP), its first revision since 1979.
 This process takes years because the GMP will guide park decisions for decades.
 Public input is a necessary--and required--part of this process.
 Check our Park Planning page for when the next group of open houses or public meetings will take place.
 During public comment periods, you can also leave comments and ideas online.

 The Fort Hancock 21st Century Advisory Committee has been formed to discuss ways to preserve 38 historic structures at Sandy Hook's Fort Hancock Historic District.
 The Committee will hold public meetings every few months, with a specified time for oral comments.
-Written comments may be directed to the Designated Federal Officer for the Committee, Superintendent Linda Canzanelli, at the above address.
+Written comments may be directed to the Designated Federal Officer for the Committee, Superintendent Jennifer Nersesian, at 210 New York Avenue, Staten Island, New York 10305.

 If you want to contribute something more tangible, parks may accept donations of money or material items.
 Our fantastic Friends organizations support the park financially, so helping them is helping us as well.